 After the war this was designated Salisbury National Cemetery, and another 412 remains were relocated here from Lexington, Charlotte, Morgantown, and other places.
 The cemetery was dedicated in 1874, a wall was built around the perimeter the following year, and by 1876 the headstones and a monument were in place.
 Salisbury National Cemetery was listed on the National Register of Historic Places in 1999.

 In June 1908, the state of Maine erected a 25-foot high granite monument topped by a soldier, to commemorate its soldiers who perished here.

 The Federal Monument to the Unknown Dead is a granite obelisk that was commissioned by Congress in 1873.
-The government contracted Alexander McDonald of Mount Auburn, Massachusetts, to build the monument by Dec.
-31, 1876.
+The government contracted Alexander McDonald of Mount Auburn, MA, to build the monument by December 31, 1876.
 The monument, measuring 50 feet tall with a base of 18 feet, was built to honor the unknown soldiers who died in the Salisbury Confederate Prison.

 The All Wars Monument is a cast-stone monument located near the flagpole, which contains plaques of each service designation (Army, Navy, Marine Corps, Air Force and Coast Guard).
 The Rowan County Veterans Council donated it on May 27, 1990.